 For requirements relating to the efficient use of water, see Policy ES4.

+Definitions

+‘Potential risk of contamination to groundwater’ – see the Environment Agency’s approach to groundwater protection.

 Sustainable Drainage Systems

 The use of Sustainable Drainage Systems (SuDS) in developments can help to manage water sustainably and reduce the impacts of flooding and pollution.
 It can also provide opportunities to enhance biodiversity (for example, by the lining basins and planting with UK native wildflower species to ensure they hold some water all year round for additional wildlife value).
 SuDS work on the principle of managing the flow of surface water through a site in sequence: the overland flow routes must be defined and a proposal must ensure, as appropriate, that water is collected, conveyed, stored and treated to remove pollutants (known as a ‘SuDS management train’).
 Examples of how this can be achieved will be provided in a supplementary planning document.

+Where SuDS includes an infiltration device it should not pose an unacceptable risk of pollution to controlled waters by mobilising potential contaminants in the ground, in accordance with the Environment Agency’s approach to groundwater protection.